defanor/coalpit/README.md

 but the aim here is to handle more or less arbitrary types.

 Warning: it is currently possible to run into ambiguity by defining a recursive structure with optional named elements.
+Unit type can be used to avoid that, see the `RecursiveRecordMaybe` test.

 Not production-ready yet, merely a prototype.